Spices not only add flavor to food but also contain many beneficial nutrients.

 Dried herbs and spices should be stored in an airtight container or zip-lock bags in a cool, dark cupboard and can last for up to six months.

 To protect and enhance their delicate flavor and color, leafy herbs such as cilantro and parsley should be added at the end of cooking.
-Most dried herbs and spices can be added at the beginning of cooking to allow the strong flavours to infuse the dish.
+Most dried herbs and spices can be added at the beginning of cooking to allow the strong flavors to infuse the dish.
 Some spices, however, like garam masala, are added at the end of cooking.

 - Combine finely chopped garlic and basil to extra virgin olive oil and lemon juice for a delicious and nutritious salad dressing